Here’s Why the 7-Eleven Logo Looks Like That

 You probably only think about 7-Eleven if you’re in the mood for some late-night munchies or a Slurpee.
 You definitely don’t contemplate the details of its fluorescent sign.
 It’s a big red and orange seven.
 The only thing it could possibly mean is cheap junk food available whenever you want it.
 What more could we ask for?
 It’s the dream!

-But once you take a good, hard look at this convenience store’s unmistakable logo, you become consumed by grammatical and typographical conundrums.
+But once you take a good, hard look at the unmistakable 7-Eleven logo, you become consumed by grammatical and typographical conundrums.
 We often overlook company logos because we see them daily!
 We bet you didn’t know there was a hidden symbol in the Baskin Robbins logo or what about that hidden detail on the Starbucks logo?
 Investigate the world of logos, naming, and spelling with the classic 7-Eleven logo.
 When you’re done go treat yourself to their infamous frozen treat!

 In 1937, Southland Ice Company started selling grocery staples and beer out of its icehouses.
 The business grew so dramatically that the company turned these icehouses into “convenience stops” called Tote’m stores, named as such to invite customers to “tote” away their spoils.
 The stores’ logo used a large totem pole as the T.